trading glossary

 See also Order Book and Queue (Order Queue).

-See also HVN – High Volume Node
+LVN – Low Volume Node

 M

-Magnet is a significant level or area where the market is likely to return to retest.
+A Magnet is a significant level or area where the market is likely to return to retest.
 Magnets include a variety of levels including LVNs, HVNs, Naked VPOCs, Gap Zones, SOCs (Scene of the Crime), etc. Statistics can be created for Magnets and traders can use these levels as part of a setup or trading plan.

 Market Profile (also known as Market Profiling) is a technique used by traders to analyze the behavior of financial markets.
 It is a graphical representation of the price and volume data of a financial instrument over a specific time period.
 The goal of market profiling is to identify the areas of price equilibrium and imbalance, which can be used to make informed trading decisions.
 Market Profile charts typically display the distribution of trading volume by price levels and the time spent at each level.
 This can help traders identify key support and resistance levels, as well as areas of high trading activity.
 By using Market Profile techniques, traders can gain a better understanding of the underlying market dynamics and potentially identify trading opportunities that may not be immediately apparent through other forms of analysis.